 Teletherapy can also overcome such obstacles as long distances between schools, the social stigma still often associated with pull-out therapy, and tight budgets without funds to hire more practitioners.

 Some challenges to teletherapy’s wider adoption remain.
 Sometimes, licensure requirements raise issues where sessions take place across state lines.
 And the persistent “digital divide” between more and less affluent schools means some students don’t have adequate broadband internet access or equipment.

 Increasingly, however, therapists and students are making new face-to-face connections and realizing effective outcomes.

 What PTS Clinicians Can Accomplish in Teletherapy Sessions

 School-based teletherapy is not about passively watching a therapist on a screen.
 Real therapy happens, in real time, as interactive and customized as it would be in the school building.

-When therapists connect with kids via fast and secure video conferencing solutions, they can keep making significant strides toward students’ IEP goals.
+When therapists from PTS connect with kids via your program’s in-place fast and secure video conferencing solution, they can keep making significant strides toward students’ IEP goals.

 Consider just a few examples: